GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/05-message-input.md

 ## Attachments

-There a limit for the size of attachments in this view.
+There is a limit for the size of attachments in this view.
 The default value is 20MB, and selecting a file larger than that limit will notify the user:

 ![Big file feedback](../../assets/big_attachment.png)